-UFB Direct Money Market Savings Account Review
+UFB Direct Priority Money Market Account 2023 Review

-One of the accounts available from UFB Direct is the UFB Direct Money Market Savings Account, which is worth a look if you want to boost your savings with easy money access.
+One of the accounts available from UFB Direct is the UFB Direct Priority Money Market Account, which is worth a look if you want to boost your savings with easy money access.

 A money market account seeks to combine the earning power of a savings account with the convenience of a checking account.